 Again, you can cancel a timeshare purchase in Alabama within five days.
 If the fifth day is a Sunday, the deadline is extended to Monday as the fifth day.
 (In the case of a vacation time-sharing lease plan, you may also cancel the contract at any time if the accommodations or facilities are no longer available as provided in the contract.)
 (Ala.
 Code § 34-27-53.)

-An Alabama timeshare purchase contract must contain the following information (among other things):
+An Alabama timeshare purchase contract must contain specific information, including:

-To cancel the contract, you must send notice to the seller in writing by certified mail, return receipt requested (Ala.
-Code § 34-27-53).
-It is a violation of Alabama law for the seller to fail to honor a cancellation request (Ala.
-Code § 34-27-54).
+To cancel the contract, you must send notice to the seller in writing by certified mail, return receipt requested.
+(Ala.
+Code § 34-27-53.)
+It violates Alabama law for the seller to fail to honor a cancellation request.
+(Ala.
+Code § 34-27-54.)

-If you cancel before receiving any benefits under the contract, the developer must give you a refund within 20 days after receiving the notice of cancellation.
-If you received any benefits pursuant to the contract, the developer must give you the refund within 30 days, less the amount of any benefits you actually received (Ala.
-Code § 34-27-55).
+If you cancel before receiving any benefits under the contract, the developer must give you a refund within 20 days after receiving the cancellation notice.
+If you received any benefits pursuant to the contract, the developer must give you the refund within 30 days, less the amount of any benefits you actually received.
+(Ala.
+Code § 34-27-55.)